mwllgr/fhem-waterkotte-resuemat-cd4/README.md

 Do **not set any values** if the corresponding readings don't match the displayed data on the control unit itself or if any other readings are not correct!
 I'm not responsible for any damage!

 ### About the module
-**This module will not work for your heat pump if the official one (by user [StefanStrobel](https://wiki.fhem.de/wiki/Benutzer:StefanStrobel)) works for you! - It uses different memory addresses!** Successfully tested with a Resümat CD4 with software version 8011 on a _DS 5009.3_ heat pump.
+**This module will not work for your heat pump if the official one (by user [StefanStrobel](https://wiki.fhem.de/wiki/Benutzer:StefanStrobel)) works for you! - It uses different memory addresses!** Successfully tested with a Resümat CD4 with software version 8011 (should work on 7000 and 8000 too) on a _DS 5009.3_ heat pump.

 If it does not work for you, try to use the official module as seen in the [FHEM wiki](https://wiki.fhem.de/wiki/Waterkotte_heat_pump_with_Res%C3%BCmat_CD4).
 It should already be in the `contrib/` folder of your FHEM installation.